 In March 2011, Barnard was honored to present its third symposium,Women Changing Africa, in Johannesburg, South Africa.
 The event brought together leaders—in government, commerce, academia, media, and the arts—for a day of collaboration, networking and discussion.

 In March 2012, the day-long Mumbai symposium drew over 400 guests from around India and the world, including Barnard students, alumnae, and faculty.
 Some of India's most preeminient women leaders spoke on issues surrounding social activism, entrepreneurship, and media.

-The fifth annual event will take place in Sao Paolo, Brazil in March 2013.
+The sixth annual event will take place in Shanghai, China in March 2014.